Georgia vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Georgia's games this season have gone over 54.5 points four of 11 times.

-- Georgia Tech and its opponents have combined to score more than 54.5 points in eight of 11 games this season.
+- Georgia and its opponents have gone over the current 54.5-point total in four of 11 games this season.

-- The combined points per game average of the two teams, 66.5, is 12 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 66.5, is 12.0 points more than Saturday's over/under.

-- The 40 combined points per game that these two squads have allowed this season are 14.5 fewer than the 54.5 over/under in this contest.
+- This contest's total is 14.5 points more than the 40 these two squads combine to surrender per game this season.

-- In 2021, games involving the Yellow Jackets have averaged a total of 58.4 points, 3.9 more than the set total in this contest.
+- In 2021, games involving the Yellow Jackets have averaged a total of 58.4 points, 3.9 more than the set over/under in this contest.

 Georgia Stats and Trends

-- In Georgia's 11 games this year, it has seven wins against the spread.

-- The Bulldogs have covered the spread once this season when favored by 35 points or more (in three chances).

-- Georgia's games this year have hit the over five times in 11 opportunities (45.5%).
+- Georgia's games this year have hit the over on five of 11 set point totals (45.5%).

-- Georgia is 6-3 against the spread and 9-0 overall in games when it scores more than 32.5 points.
+- Georgia is 6-3 against the spread and 9-0 overall this season when the team records more than 32.5 points.

-- In games that Georgia amasses over 454.9 yards, the team is 3-3 against the spread and 6-0 overall.
+- Georgia is 3-3 against the spread and 6-0 overall when the team picks up more than 454.9 yards.

-- This year, the Bulldogs have turned the ball over 14 times, one more than the Yellow Jackets' takeaways (13).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.